HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Addition: NPCs can now tractor any items from space, be it cargo or equipment.
 Also, if you drop Nanobots / Shield Batteries your wingmen take them, making it possible to keep them alive longer if you lead them effectively.
 -- Change: To help prevent certain abuse, the NPC Magnet and Faction Tokens can no longer be dropped into space.
 -- Misc: NPC Magnet re-named to Wingmen License, so it's not as silly.
 Also updated the description to cover more topics concerning wingmen.
--- Misc: Split the Soundtrack into a seperate mod, to ease up the burden downloading new RCs for people like Darklight. ;P -- Change: Mines have been upgraded to be more useful.
+-- Misc: Split the Soundtrack into a separate mod, to ease up the burden downloading new RCs for people like Darklight. ;P -- Change: Mines have been upgraded to be more useful.
 They now do 1/2 the hull damage they did before, but 4x the shield / power supply damage they used to.
 They also knock ships around with 1/2 the impulse of a torpedo.
 -- Change: Rebalanced tractors.
 The Standard Tractor now has a range of 2000m with a speed of 200m/s.
 Also re-balanced the Loot Grab Thing to not take as much space, but have less range / speed.
 -- Bugfix: Fixed issues with Liberty Police - the corrupt bastards didn't care if you killed Liberty Navy or Bounty Hunter ships.
 In an interesting fact, stock FL code declares that Liberty Police don't care if you kill anything, which with the exception of the Navy and Bounty Hunters was fixed a while back.